homayoun-afshari/ha-3d/README.md

 1. [haFunctions.js](haFunctions.js).
 It contains general functions required for physics calculations, e.g., `haFuncGetL2Norm` to compute the L2 norm of a vector or `haFuncLinearCombineVectors` to linearly combine vectors according to specified weights.
 2. [haAnimation.js]( haAnimation.js).
 It contains the `HaAnimation` class, which represents an animation wrapper around a vector.
 The animation can be controlled using `setVelocity` and `setDestination` methods dynamically.
 Other methods, such as`play`, `pause`, or `stop, control the playback of the animation.
 3. [ha3d.css](ha3d.css).
 It contains the basic CSS properties of a 3D world.
 Its content is better left unchanged, unless you really want to make some special modifications to the framework.
 4. [ha3d.js]( ha3d.js).
 This JavaScript file is the heart of the 3D World Framework, where the actual magic happens.
 It contains multiple classes and functions used to create this framework.
-Later, I’ll explain them in more detail.
+In the <a href="https://github.com/homayoun-afshari/ha-3d/blob/main/README.md#more-on-whats-happening-behind-the-scenes">last section</a>, I’ll explain them in more detail.

 # Usage